 The representation $\tilde \rho$ is algebraic; moreover, since $k'$ is archimedean, by assumption the group $J$ is a real algebraic subgroup of $G'(k')$, and hence the action of $\tilde H(\R)$ on $G'(k')/J$ is smooth.
 Let $S_1$ denote the Zariski closure of the image $\tilde \rho (S)$.
 The $S_1$-action on $G'(k')/J$ is smooth, hence the quotient $S_1\bs G'(k')/J$ is countably separated.
 On the other hand, by Lemma \ref{mautner}, the action of $S$ on $\Delta '\bs \tilde H(\R)$ is ergodic.
-Hence, by Proposition (2.1.11) of \cite{Z}, the image of $\phi ^*$ is essentially contained in an $S_1$-orbit i.e. there exists a Borel set $E$ of measure zero in $\tilde H(\R)/S$, such that the image under $\phi $ of the complement of $E$ is contained in an $S_1$-orbit.\\
+Hence, by Proposition (2.1.11) of \cite{Z}, the image of $\phi ^*$ is essentially contained in an $S_1$-orbit i.e. there exists a Borel set $E$ of measure zero in $\tilde H(\R)/S$, such that the image under $\phi$ of the complement of $E$ is contained in an $S_1$-orbit. \\

 Since $S$ is a non-compact Lie group, $S$ contains an element $s$ of infinite order which generates a discrete non-compact subgroup.
-We may replace $S$ by the closure of the group generated by the element $s$ and assume that $S$ is abelian.
-Similarly, we may replace $S_1$ by the Zariski closure of the image of $s^{\Z}$ and assume that $S_1$ is also abelian.
-Hence the $S_1$-orbit of the preceding paragraph is of the form $S_1/S_2$ with $S_2$ an algebraic subgroup of the abelian group $S_1$.\\
+We may replace $S$ by the Zariski closure of the group generated by the element $s$ and $S_1$ by the Zariski closure of the image of $s^{\Z}$.
+Hence the $S_1$-orbit of the preceding paragraph is of the form $S_1/S_2$ with $S_2$ an algebraic subgroup of the abelian group $S_1$. \\